We work with children, families and other health professionals to help prevent tooth decay (cavities) by providing:

 - Your child's teeth are not cleaned daily with a fluoride toothpaste, or

-- Your child's teeth look like any of the teeth in the three photos below.
+- Your child's teeth look like any of the teeth in the three images below.

-More information on the Fluoride Varnish Program.
+More information on the fluoride varnish program (PDF).
 Please contact us if you would like your child to have Fluoride Varnish.

 If you have a family dentist, please check with them as they may want to provide fluoride applications for your child in their office.